By Earl N Jackson

 Texas Board of Legal Specialization

 Annulments in Texas are about getting a do-over.
 Putting the marriage aside.
+Un-doing the marriage.
 This article discusses annulments in Texas and the basis for them.

 “I made a huge mistake – can I get an annulment?”